top of page

 Where Can I Buy a Quarter Cow?

-How Much Does a Quarter Cow Cost?
+How Buying a Quarter Cow Works

 How Much Meat Do You Get from a Quarter Cow?